-Making Presentation becomes very easy when you know the shortcut of PowerPoint.
-Today we wil explore 15 common and east shortcuts to master PowerPoint 2016 like a professional
+Making Presentation becomes very easy when you know the shortcuts in PowerPoint.
+Today we will explore 15 common and east shortcuts to master PowerPoint 2016 like a professional.

 1. Ctrl + A: Control plus A, select everything you have in the presentation you are working.